Robert College: Other buildings and facilities

-This section only includes the buildings on today's Robert College campus (formerly the campus of American College for Girls); the ones on the former boys campus of Robert College can be found in the Boğaziçi University article.

 Tuition and finances

 Robert College's tuition fees, for the 2020–2021 academic year, are:

 Tuition fees are adjusted each year according to the inflation rates in a limited range set by the Ministry of National Education (MEB).

 Robert College has consistently ranked as the most expensive high school in Turkey by tuition.
 According to school data, 26% of students received some form of financial aid for the 2019–2020 academic year.

 Robert College files its taxes in New York State through two separate 501(c)(3) tax-exempt non-profit organizations: the Trustees of Robert College of Istanbul, tax-exempt since December 1947, and the Robert College Foundation, tax-exempt since May 2000.
 The data is publicly available on ProPublica.
 As of Fiscal Year 2017, the two organizations reported a combined revenue of 28.7 million USD.

 Tuition fees and donations constitute a significant majority of the school's income.
 In 2019, income from tuition fees covered 55% of the school's expenses, with most of the remainder being supplied by donations.
 A majority of donors are alumni of the school, though financial institutions and corporations have donated as well.